keppler-cewale/hello-world/README.md

 # hello-world
 Hi Humans

-I am Frank eppler the a new aspiring C/C++ developer and i hope to develop some kick toon software tochange the game.
+I am Frank keppler the a new aspiring C/C++ developer and i hope to develop some kick toon software tochange the game.